oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - precise, and
  - unambiguous.

-An IM classifies the validity of serialized data with zero false positives and zero false negatives.
-That is, an information model is the authoritative definition of essential content, and any serialized data is unambiguously one of: a) consistent with, b) inconsistent with, or c) insignificant with respect to, the model.

-> discussion based on RFC 8477

 In [DThaler's](#dthaler) paper on _IoT Bridge Taxonomy_, which
 addresses the challenges created when "many organizations develop and implement different schemas for the same kind of things", the